nspo/microbuf/README.md

 You can of course also just copy the contained `+microbuf` folder to a place in your project which is on your MATLAB path anyway.

 The `examples` folder also contains the [full Simulink model](examples/cpp_to_simulink_via_udp/udp_receiver.slx).
+In the same file you will also find a commented out example using MATLAB to serialize data.

 ## Example: ROS C++ node to dSPACE MicroAutoBox
 Largely the same things need to done for this example as for the previous one.